 If you are getting scan activity on your QR Codes from inconsistent geographic locations (such as scans from cities/countries where you haven't deployed your QR Codes) as viewed from the Analytics section, then it could be due to the following reasons:

 As mentioned above, since we use the IP address of the device scanning the QR Code to determine its location, there is a possibility of getting inconsistencies in location when a user using a cellular network from one country scans a QR Code in some other country.
-For example, if a mobile device is using a cellular network registered in the United States and the user travels to Canada and scans a QR Code, the IP address that our system will receive is of the United States, even though the actual scanning location is in Canada.
+For example, if a mobile device uses a cellular network registered in the United States and the user travels to Canada and scans a QR Code, the IP address our system will receive is of the United States, even though the actual scanning location is in Canada.

 Accessing the QR Code from its URL

 You may also receive scans on your QR Code if you have embedded the URL associated with the QR Code on any website.
 In general, any person that opens the URL associated with your QR Code registers as a scan, irrespective of whether the user actually scanned the QR Code or just clicked on the URL.

 If you have deployed a QR Code marketing campaign in the USA and a news media agency has taken a clear photograph of the campaign material with the QR Code and published an online article, then anyone from around the world can scan the QR Code.
 This means that if your brand is used to getting significant coverage from the media, then scans can come from around the globe if the QR Code is published online.

 What to do to get accurate location analytics?